Chen Yufei: 2019

 With all her success in 1st half of the year, she was considered as China's best contender for gold in 2019 BWF World Championships in her category.
 She started well, winning against Pornpawee Chochuwong in round 1, Michelle Li in 2nd round in 3 games.
 In the quarter-final, she was tested severely by Danish Mia Blichfeldt who once appeared to create an upset by leading 15–12 against her in the decider, but Chen's persistence led her way to the victory and assured her of second medal in this Grade 1 event.
 In the semifinal her opponent was P. V. Sindhu who had outplayed her in the 2017 World Championships.
 Chen again proved low against Sindhu in World Championships and was defeated with a big margin 7–21, 14–21.
 Thus, she again settled for a bronze medal.
 Leaving her disappointments, she returned very strong and again won series of titles.
 She won the 2019 Fuzhou China Open again, by beating the same opponent from the last year, Nozomi Okuhara, but this time with tougher opposition.
 After beating Ratchanok Intanon in the final, she won her 6th World tour title by winning the Hong Kong open.
 Going into the 2019 BWF World Tour Finals as the best title winning contender, in the group stage, she downed all her opponents P. V. Sindhu (2–1), Akane Yamaguchi (2–0) and He Bingjiao (2–0) to reach the semifinal.
 She was drawn with Yamaguchi yet again and she displayed a very dominant performance to reach the final.
-In the final, she showed a great fighting spirit to beat Tai Tzu-ying after being a game down & won the title 12–21, 21–12, 21–17.
+In the final, she showed a great fighting spirit to beat Tai Tzu-ying after being a game down and won the title 12–21, 21–12, 21–17.
 With her emphatic 7 titles in the year, she became another player from China to become World no. 1 player, as the last time China had the World's top player in Women's singles was in 2015 (Li Xuerui).